On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

-The main idea behind the characterization of EHI is to reparametrize the space and time of the diffusion process corresponding to an MMD space so that it satisfies $\on{PHI(\beta)}$ for some $\beta>0$.
-In the theory of symmetric Dirichlet forms the \emph{Revuz correspondence} provides a bijection between the time changes of the process and the family of \emph{smooth measures}.
-Roughly speaking, smooth measures are Radon measures that do charge any set of capacity zero.
-If $\mu$ is a smooth measure for an MMD space $(X,d,m,\sE,\sF)$, then it defines a `time changed' process and an MMD space $(X,d,m,\sE^\mu,\sF^\mu)$.
-We say a measure $\mu$ is \emph{admissible}, if $\mu$ it is a smooth measure and has full quasi-support for the Dirichlet form $(\sE,\sF)$ (see Definition \ref{d:admissible}).
+The main idea behind the characterization of \ref{EHI-int} is to reparametrize the space and time of the associated diffusion process so that it satisfies \ref{PHI-int} for some $\beta>0$.
+In the theory of regular symmetric Dirichlet forms the \emph{Revuz correspondence} provides a bijection between the time changes of the process and the family of \emph{smooth measures}.
+Roughly speaking, smooth measures are Radon measures that do not charge any set of capacity zero.
+If $\mu$ is a smooth measure for an MMD space $(X,d,m,\sE,\sF)$, then it defines a ``time-changed'' Dirichlet space $(X,d,\mu,\sE^\mu,\sF^\mu)$ as well as a ``time-changed'' Markov process.
+We say that a measure $\mu$ is \emph{admissible}, if $\mu$ is a smooth measure and has full quasi-support for the Dirichlet form $(\sE,\sF)$, which amounts to saying that $\mu$ represents a ``time change'' keeping the form $\sE$ essentially unchanged (see Definitions \ref{d:admissible} and \ref{d:TCDF}).
 We denote the collection of admissible measures by $\sA(X,d,m,\sE,\sF)$.
-Next, we recall the definition of conformal gauge. \begin{definition}[Conformal gauge] {\rm Let $(X,d)$ be a metric space and $\theta$ be another metric on $X$.
-We say that $d$ and $\theta$ are \emph{quasisymmetric}, if there exists a homeomorphism $\eta:[0,\infty) \to [0,\infty)$ such that
+Next, we recall the definition of conformal gauge. \begin{definition}[Conformal gauge] Let $(X,d)$ be a metric space and $\theta$ be another metric on $X$.
+We say that $d$ is \emph{quasisymmetric} to $\theta$, if there exists a homeomorphism $\eta:[0,\infty) \to [0,\infty)$ such that

 The \emph{conformal gauge} of a metric space $(X,d)$ is defined as